chesslogical/kiss/README.md

 # kiss  encryption

-Keep It Simple Stupid (kiss) method. dead simple encryption apps
+Keep It Simple Stupid (kiss) method. dead simple cli encryption apps

 ONE command for each app  (the file name to encrypt) . automatically encrypts or decrypts the file in place.